alegione/NanoDropPlotter/README.md

 # NanoDropPlotter
-A tool to view multiple NanoDrop result files, no more crappy screen shots of the output!
+A tool to view multiple NanoDrop result files, no more terrible screen shots of the output!
-Just save the report file (.ndv), and you can import multiple files to the shiny tool to compare outputs.
+Just save the report file from your nanodrop (.ndv), and you can import multiple files to the shiny tool to compare outputs.

+The tool currently offers to ability to save:
+  - The plot as a tiff image
-The tool currently offers to ability to save the plot as an image, and the combined results table as a tab-delimited file
+  - The combined results table as a tab-delimited file
+  - An A4 size PDF containing both plot and table together

 Shiny tool beta:
 https://alegione.shinyapps.io/NanoDropPlotter/

 Current issues:
 - Samples need to have unique names
+- Sample order in plot and table differ (plot is alphabetical)